 So, what does marketing automation that focuses on patient care look like?
 It’s all about information sharing and communication to enhance the patient experience.
 Marketing automation in these key areas will continue to grow in 2021:

-- Reviews & Testimonials.
 With referrals all but dead, it’s important to leverage word of mouth as much as possible and this includes reviews and testimonials.
-Marketing automation tools enable review curation campaigns that send email and/or text messages to patients prompting them to rate and review their experience at your practice.
+Marketing automation tools enable review curation campaigns that send an email and/or text messages to patients prompting them to rate and review their experience at your practice.

 - A user fills out a form on the low back pain page of your website and you call them immediately.